amrmhassan/smart-wallet/NOTES.md

 --search for an arrow going out from a wallet icon --make these two icons to be instead of arrow up for outcome and arrow down for income

-# search how to make the keyboard not to reduce the size of the screen flutter or how to handle keyboard in flutter
+DONE - search how to make the keyboard not to reduce the size of the screen flutter or how to handle keyboard in flutter

-# search for how to cancel any opened snackbar to remove any snackbars if another is clicked
+DONE - search for how to cancel any opened snackbar to remove any snackbars if another is clicked

 # let the user add outcomes more than what he has in his income to let the current money be negative
 `-- or let him add a debt